Ravinduabey/SERIAL_BUS_project/README.md

 ## modules
 * arbiter.sv - top module of the arbiter
 * controller.sv - module which control the bus
-* master_port.sv - module which connects with each master
+* master_port.sv - an intermediate module which connects each master to controller
-* demux.sv - 1 to 2 demultiplexer
-* mux.sv - 2 to 1 multiplexer
 * thresh_counter.sv - module which lookout for delay in comm.
+* priority selector.sv - module which updates controller about master requests

 ## work remaining
-priority module - adds a cycle delay write port split complete algorithm - handle the loop issue split complete coding request discard technique - master send give up message
+split complete algorithm - handle the loop issue split complete coding write port commenting request discard technique - master send give up message